cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/student-projects.md

 ---
 This sections provides recent aspirational examples of projects.
 Use them as inspirations and guides.

 Several of the student projects led to theses or conference presentations.

-The following examples cover topics, including aeronautics and energy:
+They cover a representative range of topics: Aeronautics, Energy, Civil Engineering, and Manufacturing -- in that order.

 Student Project example 1 report ({{% resource_link "78338d76-c8e4-4554-a798-3b8069c20e95" "PDF" %}}) and presentation slides ({{% resource_link "88b395de-1622-4c6c-8102-ec0ec879e578" "PDF" %}})